d33paks1ngh/Namastey_React/readme.md

 - Connect your slice to the Store.
 - Dispatch Action using useDispatch Hook.
 - Selector - Read the data of the Store using useSelector() hook import from react-redux

+  -Create add and remove items from the cart using dispatch and Reducer function ...

+# Few important points related to Redux...

+1. Always select the small portion of the Store / Only select the slice which you gonna use.
+2. Reducer and Reducers are two different things keep this in mind...
+3. Features and Difference between Vanilla Redux and RTK.
+4.  we have to not mutate the state in vanilla redux but in RTK we have to mutate the state and the imagine thing is that in back-end redux run the same vanilla redux logic with the help of immer
+5. RTK usage Immer in background...
+6. Introduction to Immer
+7. In vanilla we have to return the state but in RTK we do not need to return the same return
+8. RTK says either you mutate the state or return the new full state.